-A local by-election for Scottish Borders Council will take place in Spring 2021 (postponed from October 2020) for the Leaderdale and Melrose ward due to the untimely passing of councillor Kevin Drum.
+A local by-election for Scottish Borders Council will take place on Thursday 11th March (postponed from October 2020) for the Leaderdale and Melrose ward due to the untimely passing of councillor Kevin Drum.

-Michael Needham has been selected as Scottish Green Party candidate for the Leaderdale and Melrose by-election.
+Scottish Green Party Candidate for Leaderdale and Melrose Michael Needham has been selected as Scottish Green Party candidate for the Leaderdale and Melrose by-election on March 11.

-Michael joined the Scottish Green Party several years ago after reflecting on a future with the impact of climate change, war, nuclear and pollution as key national and global concerns and will be calling for SBC to declare a Climate Emergency.
+Michael joined the Scottish Green Party several years ago after reflecting on a future with the impact of climate change, war, nuclear and pollution as key national and global concerns.

 Travel in the Borders is still a necessity for many and the national drive towards electric and hybrid vehicles is great, but there also needs to be the growing infrastructure to support it.
 Michael would push the local authority towards increasing car charging provision.
 He would also aim to protect and improve local bus and train services throughout the Borders and ensure that the operators continue to work towards restoring full or improved timetables following the restrictions.

 Saving the high street has become an increasingly important issue as many businesses are coming towards the end of the current help and support measures to adapt to restrictions imposed during Covid-19.
 People should be encouraged to help save the High Street by shopping locally from the many local, independent businesses who have adapted to the current challenges by offering home delivery and other innovative solutions.